jbakse/compform_site/content/text/index.md

 ### Sketch

-Explore generating and displaying text.{bigger}
+Explore generating and displaying text.

 ### Challenge: It Was a Dark and Stormy Night